Up to 60% off sofas & mattresses — limited‑time deals.

 Velvet gives it a dressed-up look Velvet traps warmth and shows wear faster

-Removable cushions help with quick upkeep Not the best pick for long reclined movie nights
+Removable cushions help with quick upkeep Not ideal for long reclined movie nights

 Lowe's Home Design Scarlett Velvet Sofa